hpe-container-platform-community/hcp-demo-env-aws-terraform/docs/README-KUBEFLOW/HELLO-WORLD-TF-TRAINING.md

   hostPath:
     path: /tmp/data
 ```
-- Update the event PVC
-  - Add the `storageClassName: default` to the spec:
+- Update the event PVC, add the `storageClassName: default` to the spec:

 ```bash
 > cat tfevent-pvc.yaml